F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_profile_tcp.html.markdown

 * `name` (Required) Name of the profile_tcp

+* `partition` - (Optional) Displays the administrative partition within which this profile resides

+* `defaults_from` - (Optional) Specifies the profile that you want to use as the parent profile.
+Your new profile inherits all settings and values from the parent profile specified.

 * `idle_timeout` - (Optional) Specifies the number of seconds that a connection is idle before the connection is eligible for deletion.
 The default value is 300 seconds.

 * `close_wait_timeout` - (Optional) Specifies the number of seconds that a connection remains in a LAST-ACK state before quitting.
 A value of 0 represents a term of forever (or until the maxrtx of the FIN state).
 The default value is 5 seconds.